71 Green St

-Everyday each of us makes about 3000 decisions.
-Most of these decisions are virtually inconsequential, some are of moderate importance, but from time to time they can impact the entire course of our own or others’ lives.
-Imagine if there was a practical, common sense process for making important decisions with transparent, well-reasoned results.
-Now imagine if the world used this process and applied it to their personal decisions and to addressing our ecological challenges.
+Everyday each of us makes about 3,000 decisions, most virtually inconsequential, some of moderate importance, but from time to time they impact the entire course of our own or others’ lives.

-While I’ve seen SDM used for challenging environmental problems, at its core, it consists of five components: 1) identify the problem, 2) clarify the objectives, 3) name the alternatives, 4) predict the consequences, and 5) evaluate the trade-offs and decide.
+While SDM is often used to address complex or challenging problems, at its core, it consists of five components: 1) identify the problem or decision opportunity, 2) determine your values and clarify objectives, 3) propose actions and create alternatives, 4) predict their consequences, and 5) evaluate the trade-offs to decide what's the best.

-That quick process allowed me to identify the important trade-off of being dry vs. being unencumbered and select the option (no umbrella) that best meets those objectives given the low chance of rain.
+That quick process allowed me to identify the important trade-off of being dry vs. being unencumbered, identfy my options and their consequences, consider the trade-off between encumberance and dryness, and select the option (no umbrella) that is most expected to achieve those objectives given the low chance of rain.

 “After coming into this class with little to no knowledge of how to make an informed decision in a structured way, besides using a pros and cons list, I now feel as though I have some really useful resources at my disposal.”
 University of Vermont SDM student.